bbepis/Hayden/README.md

 The configuration is more or less self-explanatory, except for a few parts.

+`source.type` specifies the source.
+Can be four types: `4chan`, `LynxChan`, `Vichan` and `InfinityNext`.

+When using the latter two source types, an additional `source.imageboardWebsite` property is required containing the base URL of the imageboard.
+So if the website has a /v/ board at `https://8chan.moe/v/`, you should set `imageboardWebsite` to `https://8chan.moe/`.

 `apiDelay` specifies the amount of seconds Hayden should wait (at minimum) inbetween making API calls.
 (This is specifically per connection, including proxies).
 Can be a decimal number

-`boardDelay` is the amount of seconds Hayden should wait at minimum before attempting to scrape the board thread listings again.
+`boardScrapeDelay` is the amount of seconds Hayden should wait at minimum before attempting to scrape the board thread listings again.
 If a single scrape run takes longer than this time, then the next board scrape will happen immediately.
 Can be a decimal number.

-`readArchive` specifies either `true` or `false` that Hayden should read the archives for each board on startup (only applicable to boards that have an archive).
+`readArchive` specifies either `true` or `false` that Hayden should read the archives for each board on startup (only applicable to boards and imageboard software that support and have an archive).
 Obviously incurs a speed penalty for the initial scrape.

 &nbsp;

 Individual objects under `source.boards` support a small amount of filters.
-Here is an example of the only two currently supported filters:
+Here is an example of two of the currently supported filters:

 ```json
 ...